Savory German Hamburger Recipe – Oma's Buletten (Frikadellen) Rezept

 Instructions:

-1. Slice the Kaiser roll and place into a small bowl.
-Pour the warm water or milk over the sliced roll.
+1. Slice the Kaiser roll and place it in a small bowl.
+Pour the warm water over the sliced roll.
 Set aside.

 2. Heat 1 tablespoon (14 grams) of the butter in a large frying pan and sauté the onions for several minutes over medium-high heat until they’re translucent.
 Stir in the parsley and set aside.

-3. In a large bowl, mix the ground meat, eggs, salt, pepper, and mustard.
+3. In a large bowl, mix together the ground meat, eggs, salt, pepper, and mustard.

-5. Mix everything together gently with your hands.
+5. Add the onion/parsley mixture and combine everything together gently with your hands.
 Add extra breadcrumbs if the mixture is too moist and won’t hold together.

-6. Form six one-inch-thick patties.
-Put the remaining breadcrumbs onto a plate.
+6. Form 6 1-inch thick patties.
+Put the breadcrumbs onto a plate.
 Roll each patty into the breadcrumbs so that all the sides are covered.

 8. Serve.